dkubokawa/leetcode_practice/python/sliding_window/README.md

 #### Approach
 ##### Solution 1: Sliding Window: O(N)
-* Use a variable-sliding window to make a single pass through the array
+* Use a variable-length sliding window to make a single pass through the array
-* Invalid window:
+* Invalid window condition:
   * when <code>(end - start + 1) - max_freq > k: </code> or when
-  * winow_len - max_freq > k (number of replacements allowed) we are invalid!
+  * window_len - max_freq > k (number of replacements allowed) we are invalid!
 * We fix the window by moving the index <code>start</code> to a valid index where we fulfill a valid window
 ```python
     def characterReplacement(self, s: str, k: int) -> int: